Leslie Roberts: Career

 At 18, Roberts interned in the newsroom at Montreal's CKGM radio, specifically covering the 1980 Quebec referendum and having the opportunity to interview René Lévesque.
 After finishing school, he was immediately recruited in 1985 as a medical reporter for CFCF-TV, the CTV affiliate in Montreal.
 At CFCF-TV for twelve years, Roberts found himself hosting a variety of different programs, from travel to morning talk shows.
+He co-hosted Travel, Travel with Don McGowan.

 In 1995, a tape of an interview he conducted on his morning TV show Montreal Today With Leslie Roberts landed on the desk of an agent in Los Angeles.
 Within six months he was offered a position with the TV tabloid show A Current Affair.
 A year later he moved to Fox as a reporter/anchor for WNYW in New York City.
 Three years later Roberts answered a call from CFCF-TV to return home as anchor/host of several shows.
 In 2000, the Global Television Network came calling.
 He was news director and senior anchor at Global Quebec until Global offered a position on the anchor desk in Toronto.

 Roberts was the executive editor and anchor for Global Toronto from 2001 to 2015, hosting the station's News Hour from 5:30-6:30 p.m., and co-anchoring Global and Shaw Media's The Morning Show from 2013 until 2015.

 During those years he also hosted his own radio talk show on CFRB in Toronto, was a daily contributor to talk station AM 640 Toronto, and penned a column, "The Five Things I Learned This Week" in the National Post.

 In 2011 and 2013 he was nominated for the Gemini Award/Canadian Screen Awards for Canada's Best News Anchor.
 Roberts won two CSA's while hosting Focus Ontario.